 How does it benefit business?

 In a global survey of more than 50,000 employees, it was found that employees’ commitment to their managers was a critical factor in engagement.
-Managers are an important link between employees and the organisation, and the most important managerial characteristic is when the manager ‘shows strong commitment to diversity’.
+The Corporate Leadership Council claims that managers are an important link between employees and the organisation, and the most important managerial characteristic is when the manager ‘shows strong commitment to diversity’.

 Not only does diversity and inclusion benefit employee retention, engagement, and innovation but it improves overall business performance.
-Companies with more women board directors outperformed those with the least women directors on return on equity (53% higher), return on sales (42% higher), and return on invested capital (66% higher).
-A racially diverse workforce was positively associated with more customers, increased sales revenue, greater relative profits, and greater market share, while gender diversity was positively associated with increased sales revenue, more customers, and greater relative profits.
-Firms that implemented LGB T-friendly policies experienced increases in firm value, productivity, and profitability.
+Catalyst (2007) found that companies with more women board directors outperformed those with the least women directors on return on equity (53% higher), return on sales (42% higher), and return on invested capital (66% higher).
+Herring (2009) found that a racially diverse workforce was positively associated with more customers, increased sales revenue, greater relative profits, and greater market share, while gender diversity was positively associated with increased sales revenue, more customers, and greater relative profits.
+While Blazovich et al (2013) demonstrated that firms that implemented LGBT-friendly policies experienced increases in firm value, productivity, and profitability.
 This was particularly relevant for firms needing employees with technical expertise.

 How are Irish companies doing?